outbounder/organic-expressHttpActions/README.md

 It is roughly described in [wisdom about ExpressHttpActions](http://wisdom.camplight.net/wisdom/5110e488c489a7ef6d000043/Organic---ExpressHttpActions)

+* `reactOn`: String, default `HttpServer`.

+  *otional* value if set will indicate the chemical type which will carry Express App instance in its data property.

 * `mount`: String

   *optional* value to be used for prefixing all routes.
 Useful for mounting all actions found to specific root url